 Data Storage

-A starter tier with a storage limit of 50-100GB is plenty of data for most consumer and business websites.
+A starter tier with a 50-100GB storage limit is plenty of data for most consumer and business websites.

 Bandwidth

 Bandwidth is the measure of the amount of data that can be transmitted in a fixed amount of time.
-This is usually expressed in bits or bytes per second for traditional consumer internet connections.
-For example, a home internet connection may connect at 60 Mbps.
-Bandwidth for your website is typically measured on a month by month basis.
+Traditional consumer internet connections usually express this in bits or bytes per second.

 Host and Server Reliability

-Speed and performance are a major concern when it comes to scalability.
+Speed and performance are major concerns when it comes to scalability.
 While you’re not likely to see any performance issues when you first launch your site, it’s possible to see service and reliability falter as your business grows.

-There’s also the possibility for outages and network issues that could cause your site to drop.
+There’s also the possibility of outages and network issues that could cause your site to drop.

-When reviewing a website hosting company, look for information on its data centers, the equipment they use, and their uptime guarantees.
+When reviewing a website hosting company, look for information on its data centers, the equipment it uses, and its uptime guarantees.

 It also allows us to offer a 99.9% uptime guarantee.